-- National emission factors are taken from GHG National Inventory Reports submitted to United Nations Framework Convention on Climate Change (UNFCCC) - Local Institutional sources (linked in detail in "List of used emission factors") - AIB - DEFRA - EXIOBASE - New Zealand's Greenhouse Gas inventory from 1990 to 2021
+- National emission factors are taken from GHG National Inventory Reports submitted to United Nations Framework Convention on Climate Change (UNFCCC)

+- Local Institutional sources (linked in detail in "List of used emission factors")

+- AIB

+- DEFRA

+- Schiessl

 By utilizing these comprehensive databases, the tool can provide a robust and reliable assessment of greenhouse gas emissions.
 This approach enables users to make informed decisions and take appropriate actions to mitigate their environmental impact.